lainproliant/xeno/README.md

 - Allow multiple resource names to be provided to `Injector.get_dependency_graph()`.

 ### Version 2.0.0: July 25th, 2017
+***BACKWARDS INCOMPATIBLE CHANGE***
-- Change the default namespace separator and breakout symbol to '/' (backwards incompatible change)
+- Change the default namespace separator and breakout symbol to '/'

 Code using the old namespace separator can be made to work by overriding the value of xeno.Namespace.SEP:
 ```